Master of Public Affairs

 A Master of Public Affairs (MPA or MPAff) is a professional graduate degree that provides training in public policy and the operation of government.
 Courses required for this degree educate students in public and non-profit management, policy analysis, and applied technology.
 The degree is commonly applied to international and domestic policy careers.
 Many master of public affairs degrees are similar to a Master of Public Policy degree, whereas others fall closer to a Master of Public Administration degree.
-It is one of one of several public affairs degrees and has historically been a terminal degree.
+It is one of several public affairs degrees and has historically been a terminal degree.